Showing posts with label Mushroom. Show all posts

 Wood's Ear mushrooms are the traditional Black mushrooms used in Chinese Hot and Sour soup.
 Tasteless by themselves, they readily absorb the flavors of whatever broth they are immersed.
 Cut the mushrooms, either fresh or dried, into finger-sized strips and add them to soups, hot pots, pot roasts, or any other dish that involves a broth.

-Beware the somewhat similar looking Raisin Jelly Cup Mushrooms.
-The inedible Jelly Cups grow as lumpy, brain-like clumps instead of the flat, ear-like shape of Wood's Ear mushrooms.
+Beware the somewhat similar looking Brown Jelly Cup Mushrooms Exidia recisa.
+These edible Jelly Cups grow both as ear-like and lumpy, brain-like clumps but without the grayish "fur" found on the out surface of Wood's Ear mushrooms.

 Elm Oyster Mushroom